LynetteMwe/wordle-clone/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-On the `server side`, to start the server, you can run this in the backend directory:
+On the `server side`, to start the server, you can run this in the `backend directory`:

 ### `npm start`